ydb-platform/ydb/ydb/docs/en/core/cluster/short-access-control-notation.md

 # Short access control notation

-When describing or logging the permissions granted to users (e.g., in the recording of [audit logs](./audit-log.md)), a special short notation for access control may be used.
+When describing or logging the permissions granted to users (e.g., in the [audit log](./audit-log.md) records), a special short notation for access control may be used.
 The notation can vary slightly depending on the list of permissions and their inheritance from child objects.

 ## Notation format